mihaelpuljak/one-click-hugo-cms/site/content/values/_index.md

 image: /img/capture12u.jpg
 values:
   - heading: 'Revisum PortXR '
-    imageUrl: /img/capture14.jpg
+    imageUrl: /img/port.gif
     text: >
       Revisum PortXR  - is our patent pending solution to blend distant reality seamlessly into user environment.
-User is able to explore full 360 degree remote scene without losing sight of his environment like in VR.
+Explore full 360 degree remote scene without losing sight of environment.
 Drop as many teleports as needed for your tour.
-Observe mars rovers in daily operations, write something on Mars sand using your fingertip.
-Look around Huygens landing site in Titan and explore methan lakes.
+Observe Mars rovers in daily operations, write something on the ground using your fingertip.
+Look around Huygens landing site in Titan.
+      Explore methane lakes, or check the view from the top of the mountains.
   - heading: Eyesight driven controls
     imageUrl: /img/revisumxreyesight1.gif
     text: >
-      Eye tracking controls such as configurable eye tracking progress bars allowing seamless navigation for the users, without any need for controller.
+      Eye tracking controls such as configurable eye tracking progress bars allowing seamless navigation for the users, without need for controllers.
   - heading: Personalized UI
     imageUrl: /img/revisum_interact.gif
     text: >